B. J. RAM RAO

 I have lived and worked over eight years in the USA, Canada, Holland, Germany and Singapore.

-By way of skills, I am a computer professional, consultant, electronics engineer and software engineer, systems analyst, software designer and developer, tech support specialist, coach and teacher, public speaker and presenter.
+Skills picked up, saw me as a computer professional, consultant, electronics engineer and software engineer, systems analyst, software designer and developer, tech support specialist, coach and teacher, public speaker and presenter.

-I was COO of a couple of software companies and founded and ran a medical software startup in Mumbai.
+and founded and ran a medical software startup in Mumbai.

-I have served companies, such as IBM New York; Hewlett-Packard Washington;
+Was lucky to serve companies, such as IBM New York; Hewlett-Packard Washington;

 Personal CAD Systems, California; Bell-Northern Research Canada;